-Floating Charge - a floating charge is security over assets that changes from time to time, such as bank accounts, account receivables, inventory or rental income for a purpose of a loan or other form of financing.
-The borrower can continue to function with a floating charge over its assets without seeking from approval from the creditor or pay off the debt first.
+Floating Charge - a floating charge is a security over assets that changes from time to time, such as bank accounts, account receivables, inventory or rental income for a purpose of a loan or other form of financing.
+The borrower can continue to function with a floating charge over its assets without seeking approval from the creditor or paying off the debt first.

 A fixed charge over an asset usually takes priority over a floating charge.
 As the borrower is free to utilise the assets under the floating charge, it also leaves the creditor more exposed.
 In addition, the floating charge will need to be crystalised, i.e. there has to be defaulted by the borrower before the creditor can take over the assets.

-Administrative Receiver is usually appointed by a bank ("appointor") that lent money to the business.
+An administrative Receiver is usually appointed by a bank ("appointor") that lent money to the business.
 The lender holds a floating charge over the company’s business and assets.
 The Administrative Receiver has extensive powers to carry on trading and/or sell any asset of the business and act in the interests of the appointor.
-There is little to prevent the Administrative Receiver from breaking contracts or cherry-picking and they have few statutory duties.
+There is little to prevent the Administrative Receiver from breaking contracts or cherry-picking, and they have few statutory duties.

-Receiver is appointed either under an express or an implied term providing such a power in a debenture (document acknowledging / creating debt such as bonds).
-These receivers have only so much power as is granted in the debenture and therefore it is essential to consult the debenture to ascertain their powers.
+The receiver is appointed either under an express or an implied term providing such a power in a debenture (document acknowledging/creating debt such as bonds).
+These receivers have only so much power as is granted in the debenture, and therefore it is essential to consult the debenture to ascertain their powers.

-The Administrator takes over the running of the company, displace the directors and within 3 months must put proposals to the creditors for salvaging whatever can be salvaged from the company or proposing a scheme of arrangement / company voluntary arrangement.
-Since an administrator is court appointed it cannot act in a partisan manner in favour of the appointing creditors but must instead act in the interest of all creditors.
+The Administrator takes over the running of the company, displaces the directors and within three months must put proposals to the creditors for salvaging whatever can be salvaged from the company or proposing a scheme of arrangement/company voluntary arrangement.
+Since an administrator is court-appointed it cannot act in a partisan manner in favour of appointing creditors but must instead act in the interest of all creditors.

-Liquidator is appointed by either the court or the shareholders and/or creditors to wind-up a company's affairs.
-A Liquidator rarely sells the business as a going concerns, it is more likely to sell business assets under liquidation.
+A liquidator is appointed by either the court or the shareholders and/or creditors to wind up a company's affairs.
+A Liquidator rarely sells the business as a going concern, and it is more likely to sell business assets under liquidation.

 With a few exceptions, the only people who can take on these roles are Insolvency Practitioners ("IPs").
 IPs are often accountants or solicitors but do not necessarily have to be.
 It is a separate licencing regime.

 Buying a business from a receiver is different to any other kind of commercial negotiation.
-Receiver realise as much as possible.
+The receiver realises as much as possible.
 There is always the danger that a Receiver will accept a higher bid right up to the signing of a contract.
 Time is of the essence because the value of the business is decreasing with each hour of uncertainty.

 The receivers' lawyers will prepare the first draft of the receivers' contract and will appear to be giving nothing whilst undertakings, indemnities and obligations will be expected of the buyer.